IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 ![select trigger type](../workshop-assets/ibm-cloud/select-trigger-type.png "Select Trigger Type")

 Setting up the trigger steps:
-1. Click on `Get Access Token` - Clicking on this button will promp you to authenticate with GitHub if this is your first time authenticating or it will automatically get the an Auth Token.
-Either way, this just gived GitHub permission to interact with the `Trigger`.
+1. Click on `Get Access Token` - Clicking on this button will promp you to authenticate with GitHub if this is your first time authenticating or it will automatically get an Auth Token if it not your first time.
+Either way, this just gives GitHub permission to interact with the `Trigger`.
 2. `Trigger Name` is how it will be referenced
 3. `Username` - This is your GitHub Username and _should_ populate automatically.
 4. `Repository` - This will be the repository with the Webhook attached to it and the repository that you wish to interact with the trigger.
 Select one from the dropdown list (preferably the one you created to test this workshop on).